 Insider’s tip: if you visit Bucharest in spring and come to Herastrau Park, don’t miss the Japanese Garden inside when all the cherry trees are in blossom.
 It’s a lovely view, so cheerful and colorful and a great place for an urban picnic.

 Cismigiu is another beautiful park in central Bucharest, close to University Square and the Old Town – maybe 15 minutes walk.
 There’s a big lake in the center of the park and from late spring to autumn you can even hire row boats and pedal boats for a spin on the lake (it’s cheap, around 3 euro/hour for a boat).

 Cismigiu is not as big as Herastrau Park, but it’s charming, with plenty of old trees and shaded alleys, great for a walk during the hot summer days.
 There’s also a few terraces where you can enjoy a bite to eat or a drink, although it may be more expensive and not as good as other restaurants in town.

-Besides Cismigiu and Herastrau, Bucharest has plenty of other parks situated in neighborhoods farther from the city center: Carol Park (Liberty Park), Moghioros Park, Tineretului Park and Alexandru Ioan Cuza Park.
+Besides Cismigiu and Herastrau, Bucharest has plenty of other parks situated in neighborhoods farther from the city center: Carol Park (Liberty Park), Drumul Taberei Park (also known as Moghioros Park), Tineretului Park and Alexandru Ioan Cuza Park.
 If you want to get more of a taste of local life here in Bucharest you can head down to one of these parks and spend a few chilled hours away from the busy city center.

 Museums in Bucharest

-The National Museum of Natural History is situated at Victory Square, close to the Government building (Victoria Palace).
+The National Museum of Natural History is situated in Victory Square (Piata Victoriei), close to the Government building (Victoria Palace).
 They have a large collection of animals from different areas of the world and sometimes they have temporary exhibitions like the one with venomous snakes and other reptiles.

 Grigore Antipa Museum is a great place to visit if you’re looking for things to do with kids in Bucharest.